 Instructions

-• Cook the orzo pasta according package instructions (mine took about 8 minutes).
+• Cook the pasta.
+Cook the orzo pasta to al dente according package instructions (mine took about 8 minutes).
 Drain and cool briefly.

-• Make the dressing.
-In a small bowl, combine the lemon juice, lemon zest, extra virgin olive oil, garlic, oregano and a good pinch of kosher salt and black pepper.
+• Meanwhile, make the dressing.
+In a small bowl, combine the lemon juice, zest, olive oil, garlic, oregano and a good pinch of salt and pepper.
 Whisk to combine.

 Video